 At first we called at him to slow down but he ignored us, so Pernille practically had to roar at him to “WAIT” before he stopped and slowly led us to the hotel.
 There is no way we would’ve found it on our own.

-Rule #1: When asking you if this is your first time in India (because he will), say no. Tell him that you’re visiting friends or relatives.
+Rule #1: When asking you if this is your first time in India, say no. Tell them that you’re visiting friends or relatives.

-Rule #2: Be persistent and insist on being taken to the place that you planned on going to.
+Rule #2: Be persistent and insist on no.

-Rule #3: Don’t give the pre-paid taxi voucher to the driver until you’re at the location.
+Rule #3: Don’t give your pre-paid taxi voucher to the driver until you’re at the location.
 He requires this voucher to receive his payment from the taxi office.

 Rule #4: If you find a good taxi driver, hang on to him!
 Get his mobile number and call him later on – he will be more than happy to come pick you up!